Three Core Challenges in Data Encryption

 Part 2: Three Core Challenges in Data Encryption

-When talking about confidential and privacy-preserving technologies, a key principle is data encryption.
-Using cryptography, we can encrypt data with secret keys, and only the parties that hold the key can decrypt the data.
+When talking about confidential and privacy-preserving technologies, a key principle is data encryption and cybersecurity.
+Using cryptography and sophisticated encryption algorithms, we can encrypt sensitive data with cryptographic keys, and only the parties that hold the decryption key can decrypt the data, ensuring data integrity and protection against unauthorized access.

-Working with encrypted data, there are 3 primary challenges to cover:
+Working with encrypted data, there are 3 primary encryption challenges to cover:

 Encryption at rest - Securing stored data